htonkovac/AzureInterRegionalRoutingLab/README.md

 # AzureInterRegionalRoutingLab
 The goal of this repo is to showcase a couple of InterRegion routing usecases.
-Determining the right route table entries can be tricky at times, hence why the lab was created.

 ![Excalidraw](docs/diagrams/AzureInterRegionalRoutingLab.png)